Skip to Main Content

 Ownership of the tool and who developed it can have a bearing on the filters, algorithms, and data the tool is learning from.
 Some tools are developed to meet customer expectations, not to provide accurate or credible results or scholarly content.

-There are many copyright considerations when using a GenAI tool - from the content the tool is trained on being used without permission, to copyright ownership of output.
-For detail about copyirght and Gen AI, see the tab on the lower part of the left hand menu.
-Don't upload copyright material to public Gen AI tool, for example to summarise content PDFs, images, audio, or visual recordings including sources created by your teacher for Moodle, unless the terms and conditions of the content allow you to, and then only to the locked down private Gen AI tools (MS Co-pilot - the University version).
+There are numerous copyright considerations when using a GenAI tool, ranging from the content the tool is trained on being used without permission to the copyright ownership of the output.
+Don't upload copyright material to public Gen AI tools, for example, to summarise content such as PDFs, images, audio, or visual recordings including sources created by your teacher for Moodle, unless the terms and conditions of the content allow you to do so, and then only to the locked down private Gen AI tools, e.g., MS Co-pilot Federation University version).
+See also: Copyright tab in this guide.

 Can you locate information about what data the tools are learning from?
 The datasets or limitations?
 The year range of that data?